Towards Reliable Item Sampling for Recommendation Evaluation: Experiments

 \section{Experiments}

-In this section, we evaluate the performance of the new proposed estimator in \cref{eq:mn_closed} compared to the baselines from \cite{Krichene20@KDD20,Jin@AAAI21} and validate the effectiveness and efficiency of adaptive sampling based MLE (\textbf{adaptive MLE}).
+In this section, we evaluate the performance of the new proposed estimator in \cref{eq:mn_closed} compared to the baselines from \cite{Krichene20@KDD20,Jin@AAAI21} and validate the effectiveness and efficiency of adaptive sampling-based MLE (\textbf{adaptive MLE}).
 Specifically, we aim to answer three questions:

 {\textbf{Question 1.}} How do the new estimators in ~\cref{sec:newestimator} perform compared to estimators based on learning empirical distributions (i.e., $MLE$, $MES$ in~\cite{Jin@AAAI21}), and to the $BV$ approach in~\cite{Krichene20@KDD20}?